An Easy DIY Bean Bag Toss Game to play with Grandchildren

 Turn right side out and insert a plastic bag.
 Fill with beans and tie with a knot.

 You will need a minimum of four butterflies and four ladybugs.
-Place the two hula hoops several feet apart.
+Place the two hula hoops several feet apart, depending on the age of the children.
 Standing beside the opposite hula hoop toss the bean bags.
 Whoever gets the most bugs in the hoop wins.